chaijs/chai/docs/data/home/styles.md

       foo.should.have.length(3);
       beverages.should.have.property('tea').with.length(3);

-*Should tests do not run in the browser.*

 Notice that the `expect` require is just a reference to the `expect` function, whereas with the `should` require, the function is being executed.